Durchgangsstrasse IV: Forced laborers

 Even though private construction companies contracted to build DG IV paid SS for the forced laborers and their rations, the conditions were very poor and rations were meager.
 Germans used Soviet POWs to construct the road.
 The POWs were taken from POW camps and placed into a network of transit camps (Durchgangslager) along the road.
 The conditions were poor resulting in high rate of deaths.
 A March 1942 report from one of the camps stated that out of 1,052 POWs taken for works, 183 had already died and 174 had fallen ill.
 POWs provided insufficient labor force and Germans forced civilians living within 50 km on either side of the road to work on DG IV.
 Conditions of the civilians were better as they were paid for their work and could return home after the workday.
 However, civilians were also needed to work in agriculture.
 To protect the labor force, civilians living within the 50 km zone were not to be taken for forced labor to Nazi Germany.
 The Germans also used Jews to construct DG IV, but there were few located in the vicinity of the road who had survived the mass executions in 1941.
 Therefore, Germans looked for Jews in the Transnistria Governorate where Jews deported from Bukovina and Bessarabia were housed in various camps.
 In August–November 1942 and May 1943, groups of Jews were taken from various camps, including the Pechora concentration camp, in Transnistria to work on DG IV.
 The food ration were very poor and many Jews died from starvation and exhaustion.
 Jews unfit for labor were shot.
 Jewish camps were also liquidated due to impending epidemics or once the assigned section of the road was completed.
 For example, a camp with about 1,250 Romanian Jews in Lityn was liquidated in September 1942.
 Despite facing manpower shortages, various German units pursued the Final Solution.

 According to post-war investigations by the district attorney in Lübeck, approximately 50,000 POWs, 50,000 civilian workers, and 10,000 Jews worked on DG IV in 1942.
 The number of laborers decreased to 70,000 in 1943.
 This estimate is significantly lower than numbers provided by Hans-Adolf Prützmann in a June 1943 letter to Himmler.
 Prützmann stated that more than 140,000 laborers were working on the road and were guarded by about 12,000 men from Schutzmannschaft.
 In a June 1943 report, Fritz Katzmann stated that about 20,000 Jews "passed through" the camps built for DG IV and that 160 km of road was completed in District of Galicia.
 German historian Hermann Kaienburg estimated that some 25,000 Jews were killed in labor camps related to DG IV in 84 known mass shootings when the labor camps were liquidated in late 1943 and early 1944.
+Willi Ahrem, commander of labor camp that was used to expand Durchgangsstrasse IV, helped Jews escape execution, for which he received the title of Righteous Among the Nations in 1965.